 Police took Webster from his home in Cambridge on Nov.
 30, 1849, without telling him why.
 Webster gave the police information about the murder without knowing why he’d been arrested.
 He found out when they took him to the Leverett Street jail.

-The 1850 trial, from March 19 to April 1, attracted 60,000 people who watched all or part of the proceddings.
+The 1850 trial, from March 19 to April 1, attracted 60,000 people who watched all or part of the proceedings.
 Journalists came from Europe to cover it.

 Trial and Punishment

 Chief Justice Lemuel Shaw made a controversial ruling to allow circumstantial evidence in the trial.
-Parkman’s dentist testified that the jawbone with false teeth found in the furnace was unquestionably Parkman’s.
+Parkman’s dentist testified that the jawbone with false teeth found in the furnace unquestionably belonged to Parkman.

-Webster was poorly served by his defense lawyers (Rufus Choate and Daniel Webster had refused to defend him).
-The jury found Webster guilty, though many people believed there was a reasonable doubt that he committed the crime.
+Rufus Choate and Daniel Webster had refused to defend Webster, and his lawyers didn’t serve him well.
+The jury then found Webster guilty, though many people believed there was a reasonable doubt that he committed the crime.

-Webster said nothing during the trial but confessed afterward in hopes of winning a pardon.
-It was too late.
-The Governor and Council refused to pardon him.
+Webster said nothing during the trial, but confessed afterward in hopes of winning a pardon.
+He waited too long.
+The governor and council refused to pardon him.

-John Webster was hanged in a courtyard of the Leverett Street jail on Aug.
+John Webster died on the gallows in a courtyard of the Leverett Street jail on Aug.
 30, 1850.

 Eight years later, the Massachusetts Legislature changed the law to restrict the police from using trickery when arresting suspects.
 And it divided murder into first and second degree.

-First-degree murder was committed with 'deliberately premeditated malice aforethought, or in the commission of, or attempt to commit, any crime punishable with death or imprisonment for life; or committed with extreme atrocity or cruelty.'
-Murder that didn't fit that definition was second-degree murder.
+First-degree murder was committed with “deliberately premeditated malice aforethought.”
+It could also be committed during any crime punishable with death or imprisonment for life.
+Finally, first-degree murder could be committed with “extreme atrocity or cruelty.”
+Murder that didn’t fit that definition was second-degree murder.

 Ephraim Littlefield retired comfortably on his $3,000 reward.